-- 1. If express mode was selected earlier, then the installer skips ahead to the Summary screen (figure 3.31), where it shows an overview of the predefined installation parameters, and awaits user input to start the install. - 2.
+- 1. If express mode was selected earlier, and no disk setup information has been predefined, then the installer skips ahead to the Disk Partitioning And Layouts screen (page 41), where the partitioning and layout of the head node can be set.
+After that, it goes on to the Summary screen (figure 3.36), where it shows an overview of the predefined and just-defined installation parameters, and awaits user input to start the install. - 2.
 Otherwise, if normal installation mode was selected earlier, then the "Kernel Modules" configuration screen is displayed, described next.

-Figure 3.2: Bright Cluster Manager Software License
+Figure 3.6: Bright Cluster Manager Software License

-Figure 3.3: Base Distribution End User License Agreement
+Figure 3.7: Base Distribution End User License Agreement

-3.3.3 Kernel Modules Configuration
+3.3.4 Kernel Modules Configuration

-The Kernel Modules screen (figure 3.4) shows the kernel modules recommended for loading based on hardware auto-detection.
+The Kernel Modules screen (figure 3.8) shows the kernel modules recommended for loading based on hardware auto-detection.

-Figure 3.4: Kernel Modules Recommended For Loading After Probing
+Figure 3.8: Kernel Modules Recommended For Loading After Probing

 Changes to the modules to be loaded can be entered by reordering the loading order of modules, by removing modules, and adding new modules.
-Clicking the \oplus button opens an input box for adding a module name and optional module parameters (figure 3.5).
+Clicking the \oplus button opens an input box for adding a module name and optional module parameters (figure 3.9).
+The module can be selected from a built-in; it can be automatically extracted from a .deb or .rpm package; or it can simply be selected by selecting an available .ko kernel module file from the filesystem.